grace1995-prog/swags_lab_auto/README.md

 # swags_lab_auto
-This script is written to automated the swags Lab
+This script is written to automate the swags Lab
+This describes a brief step taken to automate the module from login to add items on the cart until purchase is successful